Best and Worst Airlines for Flight Change Fees: Europe Edition

 But there is something that can be done!
 Experienced air travelers know that if you do a little research before you fly, you can ensure that you choose the best airlines for flight change fees.
 Previously, we talked about the best and worst US airlines for flight change fees, we’re now going to cover the best and worst European airlines for flight change fees.
 It may not always be easy to choose an airline based on this criteria (especially if you’re traveling to a remote destination), but the more options you have and the more you know ahead of time, the better you can minimize your risk of expensive fees.

-British Airways is getting the first place prize because they don’t charge a fee at all for a flight change – as long as you make the change online and not with the help of an agent in person or over the phone.*
+British Airways gets the first place prize because they don’t charge a fee at all for a flight change – as long as you make the change online and not with the help of an agent in person or over the phone.*

 Air France’s fees are a bit more complex, but their overall fees are low enough to warrant them second place.
 In general, you’ll pay $20-$35 for a flight change on Air France.
 Here’s the breakdown: